indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   these distributions at
   https://github.com/indygreg/python-build-standalone/releases/tag/20220318
   and https://github.com/indygreg/python-build-standalone/releases/tag/20220501.
-* The new Starlark method :py:meth:`PythonExecutable.write_licenses` can be used to write out a file holding licensing information for the built executable.
+* :py:class:`PythonExecutable` Starlark types now write out a file containing licensing information for software components within the binary.
+This restores a feature that was dropped in version 0.5.
+The name of the file (or disabling of the feature) can be controlled via the :py:attr:`PythonExecutable.licenses_filename` attribute.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^